Homogenization of semi-linear PDEs with discontinuous effective coefficients: Abstract

 \section{Abstract}

-We study the asymptotic behavior of solution of semi-linear PDEs.
+We study the asymptotic behavior of solutions of semilinear PDEs.
 Neither periodicity nor ergodicity will be assumed.
-In return, we assume that the coefficients admit a limit in \`{C}esaro sense.
+On the other hand, we assume that the coefficients have averages in the Cesaro sense.
 In such a case, the averaged coefficients could be discontinuous.
-We use probabilistic approach based on weak convergence for the associated backward stochastic differential equation in the S-topology to derive the averaged PDE.
+We use a probabilistic approach based on weak convergence of the associated backward stochastic differential equation (BSDE) in the Jakubowski S-topology to derive the averaged PDE.
 However, since the averaged coefficients are discontinuous, the classical viscosity solution is not defined for the averaged PDE.
 We then use the notion of "$L^p-$viscosity solution" introduced in \cite{CCKS}.
-We use BSDEs techniques to establish the existence of $L^p-$viscosity solution for the averaged PDE.
-We establish weak continuity for the flow of the limit diffusion process and related the PDE limit to the backward stochastic differential equation via the representation of $L^p$-viscosity solution.
+The existence of $L^p-$viscosity solution to the averaged PDE is proved here by using BSDEs techniques.